 After initial recognition, these are measured at amortized cost using the effective interest method.
 Discounting is omitted where the effect of discounting is immaterial.
-The Fund's cash and cash equivalents, trade and most other receivables fall into this category of financial instruments.
+The Fund's cash and most other receivables fall into this category of financial instruments.

 Financial assets at fair value through profit or loss (FVTPL)